cloudant-labs/graphdb-slate/source/includes/api/_attachments.md

 }
 ```

+To create a new attachment at the same time as creating a new document,
+include the attachment as an '[inline](#inline)' component of the JSON content.

 To create a new attachment on an existing document,
 or to update an attachment on a document,
 make a PUT request with the document's latest `_rev` to `https://$USERNAME.cloudant.com/$DATABASE/$DOCUMENT_ID/$ATTACHMENT`.